mjgpinheiro/mjgpinheiro/README.md

 - 👀 I’m interested in computational physics and econophysic
 - 🌱 I’m currently learning python for finances
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mjgpinheiro@gmail.com
+- 📫 How to reach me mpinheiro@tecnico.ulisboa.pt

 <!---
 mjgpinheiro/mjgpinheiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.